tailwind/engineering-blog-posts/3/part-1.md

 ```

 The Redux pattern here provides some advantages over the Tailwind pattern:
 1. Notice how the original `getProfileReducer` reducer has access to the full `state` object.
 In our example it's only modifying `state.profiles`, but it could make changes to any other area of Redux `state`.
 As we touched on in the previous section, the typical React + Redux pattern only allows reducers to change a small portion of `state` (in this example, `state.profiles`).
-This is ideal, because it's much easier to see how a given area of `state` will change when there's just one reducer responsible it.
+This is the ideal encapsulation for a reducer, because it's much easier to see how a given area of state will change when there's just one reducer responsible for it.
+In otherwords, reducers are much easier to audit.
 2. In the common React + Redux setup, reducers are simple, predictable, static functions.
 They can be thoroughly tested without having to think about API calls, which speeds up the development workflow.

 ## Tailwind Components vs. Common React + Redux Components